onePlusLin/mlek/docs/sections/building.md

   override the default location for these models.
 Defaults to `./resources_downloaded` relative to the root of this project.

+- `INTERACTIVE_MODE`: Enables or disables interactive mode for the use cases.
+When set to `ON` (by default `OFF`), the program pauses and waits for user input before proceeding to the next inference.
+  This flag cannot be used when running the tests.

 For details on the specific use-case build options, follow the instructions in the use-case specific documentation.

 Also, when setting any of the CMake configuration parameters that expect a directory, or file, path, **use absolute